Kerry Carpenter Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The 9.4 strikeouts per nine innings put together by the Twins pitching staff ranks fifth in MLB.

-- Twins pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).
+- The Twins give up the eighth-fewest home runs in baseball (77 total, one per game).

-- Varland makes the start for the Twins, his 10th of the season.
-He is 3-2 with a 4.70 ERA and 50 strikeouts in 51 2/3 innings pitched.
+- Maeda (0-4 with a 9.00 ERA and 14 strikeouts in 16 2/3 innings pitched) gets the start for the Twins, his fifth of the season.

-- His last appearance came on Sunday against the Toronto Blue Jays, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his last appearance on Wednesday, April 26, the righty tossed three innings against the New York Yankees, giving up 10 earned runs while surrendering 11 hits.

-- In nine games this season, the 25-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .254 to opposing hitters.
+- In four games this season, the 35-year-old has an ERA of 9.00, with 7.9 strikeouts per nine innings.
+Opponents are hitting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.